FDX-MEC-Digital-Development/Sched-Committee/README.md

 ## Attribution

-Attribution will be included in the footer or appropriate section of the mobile app:
+Attribution will be included in the footer or appropriate section of the mobile app.

 **App Store Disclaimer:**